Presbyterianism in South Korea: History

-In 1884, Seo founded the first Protestant Christian community in Korea.
-The following year, the first American Protestant missionary and physician, Horace N. Allen of the Northern Presbyterians, arrived in Korea, and began medical work in 1885.
+In 1883, Seo founded the first Protestant Christian community in Korea.
+The next year, the first American Protestant missionary and physician, Horace N. Allen of the Northern Presbyterians, arrived in Korea, and began medical work in 1885.
 Horace G. Underwood, a fellow Northern Presbyterian missionary, later joined this effort.
 His efforts were to "Christianize" the Koreans.
 Many people witnessed the extraordinary expansion of Protestant Christianity thanks to the early missionary method.
 Park (1992) states how the Nevius Plan and indirect missionary programs such as educational, medical, and social services.
 The indirect missionary method was effective because most Koreans in the beginning were apprehensive and hostile toward the Westerners to include missionaries.
 Through indirect programs, early missionaries slowly diminished the hostility and distrust of natives.
 The missionaries could communicate and sometimes convert Koreans.
 Clearly, the indirect missionary method worked well enough since small Protestant churches arose.

 The Presbyterian Church of Victoria began mission work in 1889, followed in 1892 by the Southern Presbyterians, and in 1898 by the Presbyterian Church in Canada.
 Together they formed the Council of Mission of Presbyterian Churches and in 1901 opened the Pyongyang Theological Seminary in Pyongyang.

 In 1907, the Independent Presbytery of Jesus Christ was formed, and seven Korean pastors were ordained.
 In 1921 the general assembly of the Presbyterian Church of Chosun was formed and sent seven missionaries to China.

 During and even somewhat before the Japanese occupation, churches from practically all Christian denominations faced many hardships and were actively persecuted by the Japanese administration.
 The imposition of Shinto rites of worship further exacerbated religious persecution during the occupation.
 While South Korea was under rule of Japan at the time, they decided to open up their “personal boundaries” to other countries, such as the United States, who were responsible for introducing Protestantism to Korea.
-During this era, South Korea was mostly practicing Buddhism.Many Presbyterians were among those who resisted and fought for Korean independence.
+During this era, South Korea was mostly practicing Buddhism.
+Many Presbyterians were among those who resisted and fought for Korean independence.
 Following the conclusion the Second World War, the withdrawal of Japan, and the partitioning of Korea, Presbyterian churches in the communist-leaning northern parts of Korea were dissolved.
 In the Syngman Rhee-led parts of Korea south of the 38th Parallel they were reconstructed in 1946.
 The 33rd general assembly of the Presbyterian Church of Chosun was held in 1947.
 Two years later the name "Presbyterian Church in Korea" was adopted.
-The Christianity movement expanded rapidly after the Korean War.
+Christianity expanded rapidly after the Korean War.
 People needed hope after such destruction and annihilation, many turned towards religion to keep hope alive.